Oksana Grishina (fitness pro): Early life

 Grishina was born in Kaliningrad, Russia.
 When her father moved to Riga her mother decided to put her in gymnastics as a way to direct her energy.
 When she was 10 years her father was reassigned to a new post in Russia.
-This job came with a guarantee of government housing, which meant that, finally, they would be in a settled place.
+This job came with a guarantee of government housing, which meant that they would be in a settled place.
 However, there was no gymnastics school in that city.
 Her coach in Riga offered her the chance to stay there and continue her training.
-Finally her father got to move her family to Kaliningrad but they changed apartments often and she moved from school to school.
-She spent countless hours going to school a gymnastics in bus and by foot and she rarely saw her parents.
+Her father was able to move her family to Kaliningrad but they changed apartments often and she moved from school to school.
+She spent countless hours going to a gymnastics school in a bus and by foot and she rarely saw her parents.

 2000–2002

-Fitness was her life.
 She went to University in Kaliningrad and in 2000 she earned a degree as a specialist in Physical Training and Sports.
 During her university years and for several years later she organized her own ballet "Antares".
 She also worked as a choreographer with children at the Tchaikovsky School of Music and art in Kaliningrad.